SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Post a tweet with optional media, reply, and tags.
 - **Claude Desktop Example**:
   ```
-  Post a tweet saying "Hello from Claude Desktop! #MCP"
+  Post a tweet saying "Hello from Claude Desktop! #MCP" using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will post the tweet and return the tweet details.